-The workshop will tackle technical, commercial and regulatory implications for selected bio-based fertilisers from secondary raw materials: treated bio-waste, struvite from industrial and urban waste waters, solid faction of digestate.
-In addition, workshop participants will be engaged in co-creation activities to help assess the situation that bio-based fertilisers' producers and end users face nowadays.
+The workshop will tackle technical, commercial and regulatory implications for selected bio-based fertilisers from secondary raw materials: treated bio-waste, peat-free organo-mineral fertilisers, struvite from industrial and urban waste waters, solid faction of digestate.
+We will also also address the need for competence-building for researchers, producers, advisors and end-users of new bio-based fertilisers.
+At the end of the session, speakers will participate in a panel debate to engage with workshop participants in co-creation activities to help assess the situation that bio-based fertilisers' producers and end-users face nowadays.